jaanga/terrain-r2/readme.md

 ### Simple linking

-You may link directly to the Jaanga Terrain heightmap data PNG files and use these files as data sources.
+You may link directly to the Jaanga Terrain heightmap data PNG files from yur own domain and use these files as data sources.
 All that is require is that you add the line `heightMap.crossOrigin = 'Anonymous';` to any images in your JavaScript file.

 For a simple demo, see: <http://theo-armour.github.io/theo-armour.testing/png-tms7-viewer-3d-features/r1/template-png-tms7-viewer-3d.html>

 ### Embed in `iframe`

-If you need more complex user interface - using jQuery and other libraries - you might consider embedding the Jaanga Terrain script in an iframe.
+If you need more complex user interface - using jQuery and other libraries - you might consider embedding the Jaanga Terrain script in an iframe in a web page served from your site.

 For a simple demo, see: <http://theo-armour.github.io/theo-armour.testing/png-tms7-viewer-3d-features/r1/png-tms7-viewer-3d.html>